 State Rep. Todd Jones, R-Cumming, presented the bill to the committee.
 He said the data showed that making the prohibition permanent would not jeopardize public policy or health.

 State Rep. Michelle Au, D-Johns Creek, said putting such a permanent restriction would be “tying the hands for future pandemic response and taking tools out of our toolbox.”

 The bill was originally passed out of the Senate on Feb.
 7 by a 31-21 vote.

 – – –

-Steve Wilson has been an award-winning writer and editor at The Center Square.
-For nearly 20 years at Wilson worked at newspapers in Georgia, Florida and Mississippi.
-He is a U.S. Coast Guard veteran and University of Alabama graduate.
+A regular contributor to The Center Square, Steve Wilson has been an award-winning writer and editor for nearly 20 years at newspapers in Georgia, Florida and Mississippi and is a U.S. Coast Guard veteran and University of Alabama graduate.